thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 17.1 Decoupled logic: The concept
 ---------------------------------

 So far we have worked for our Grocery Store with templates done the *usual way*, with logic being inserted into our templates in the form of attributes.

 But Thymeleaf also allows us to completely *decouple* the template markup from its logic, allowing the creation of **completely logic-less markup templates** in the `HTML` and `XML` template modes.

 The main idea is that template logic will be defined in a separate *logic file* (more exactly a *logic resource*, as it doesn't need to be a *file*).
-By default that logic resource will be an additional file living in the same place (e.g. folder) as the template file, with the same name but with `.th.xml` extension:
+By default, that logic resource will  be an additional file living in the same place (e.g. folder) as the template file, with the same name but with `.th.xml` extension:

 ```
 /templates